 Add a ‘Back in Stock’ section on your store.
 When you add products that were previously sold out into a ‘back in stock’ section customers may be more likely to buy the product.
 Back in stock means that the product was so popular it sold out.
 And so a customer knows that if they want to buy it they need to act fast or it may sell out again.
 Not knowing if it’ll keep coming back in stock can give them a fear of missing out causing them to act fast.

 ‘Last chance’ sections can also drive urgency in customers.
 Typically retailers who purchase bulk inventory use last chance sections to clear out their inventory.
 However, even a dropshipper can use this section to their advantage.
 Are there products that aren’t popular enough to keep on your store?
 You can add them to this section to test if an additional boost of urgency can propel a product back to your main store or if it’s time to remove it from your website.
 You can also add items from the end of the season.
 Like winter coats before spring.

 You can use apps to show your customers how many people are viewing your store.
 This works really well if you’re driving traffic through ads as it’ll show a higher number of people on the page.

 Hurrify is the most popular countdown timer on Shopify.
 You can add a countdown timer to any product page to create a sense of urgency.
 Scarcity can also be added to the app by letting customers know how many are left or how many products have already been claimed.
 The countdown timer has two styles you can choose from with more being created.

-Banana Stand is a social proof app that creates a sense of scarcity.
+Urgency, Social Proof, and Timer is a social proof app that creates a sense of scarcity.
 It shows customers how many customers are viewing a product at the same time which shows customers how popular your store is.
-It can also help drive customers into purchase when they realize how popular a product they’re looking at is.
+It can also help drive customers into a purchase when they realize how popular a product they’re looking at is.

 Hextom has a countdown timer bar that appears on the top of your website to notify customers of a sale.
 If you host storewide sales this can be an effective tool to help create a sense of urgency.